-While it may seem like just another piece of paper you have to sign, a buyer representation agreement will afford you rights as a client that you would not otherwise have.
-If you haven't signed a buyer representation agreement with your REALTOR®, you are considered a customer, not a client, and your REALTOR®’s legal obligation will be to the seller.
+While it may appear to be simply another piece of paper to sign, a buyer representation agreement provides you with client privileges that you would not otherwise have.
+If you haven't signed a buyer representation agreement with your real estate agent, you're a customer, not an approved client, and your real estate agent's legal obligation is to the seller.

-A buyer representation agreement establishes a contractual relationship with your REALTOR®.
-It will clearly outline all expectations and protect your rights as a client.
-There is no obligation to buy when signing an agreement, the terms are always negotiable before you sign, and you can terminate at any time with simple written notice.
-Signing a buyer representation agreement is a no risk way to ensure your best interests are being looked after.
+A buyer representation agreement creates a legal relationship between you and your realtor.
+It will clearly clarify all expectations and safeguard your client's rights.
+When you sign an agreement, you are under no obligation to buy anything, the conditions are always flexible before you sign, and you can cancel at any moment with simple written notice.
+Signing a buyer representation agreement is a low-risk strategy to ensure that your best interests are protected.

 It’s a good idea to sit down and write out a list of all your “must-haves” and “deal breakers” as a first step.
 If you are buying with a spouse or partner, make separate lists and compare notes to come up with a top two in each category.